eugeneloza/castle-editor-tutorial/README.md

   end;
 ```

-And we have to _implement_ this procedure in `Implementation` section below:
+And we have to _implement_ this procedure in `implementation` section below:

 ```Pascal
 implementation